 The Health Benefit Exchange Plan is created under the Afforable Care Act’s regulations where families, individuals and small businesses can shop for affordable health insurance — specifically in the New York area.

 “If a sole proprietor doesn’t have the option of being part a group plan such as spousal insurance and they reside in a state that has created its own health insurance exchange, I would suggest they investigate the newly created exchange plans.
-The exchanges will be open October 1st, for a January 1st, 2014 enrollment date.
+The exchanges will be open October 1st, for the January 1st enrollment date.
 It will give the sole-proprietor plenty of time to compare options,” states Simon Bukai, CEO of Vista Health Solutions.

 “What makes the health insurance exchanges attractive, is that it has opened up competition for insurance companies to compete on the same playing field and make comparison shopping much easier for the shopper.
 Additionally if a self-employed taxpayer’s total income is between 122- 400% of the federal poverty level, then they will likely qualify for a subsidy which will likely reduce their premium to less than 10% of the Gross income,” says Simon.